rolling-scopes-school/tasks/tasks/stage-2/codejam-palette/codejam-palette_en.md

 The palette editor consiste of the following blocks:
 * tool component with different tools which possible to apply to the canvas
 * palette area with the current color button, the previous color button and set of predefined colors
-* 512 * 512 pixel size canvas elements with 4*4 matrises.
-The all drawing will happen on that component
+* 512 x 512 pixel size canvas element with 4x4 field.
+The size of one field item is 512/4=128px.
+The all drawing will happen on that component.
+You can also used 16x16 or 32x32 field.
 * menu component with codejam title is just static html without functionality

 ### Canvas
-Canvas should dispay matrix 4 * 4 on 512 * 512 pixel sized dom element and apply tools to matrix 4 * 4.
+Canvas should dispay matrix 4 * 4 on 512 * 512 pixel sized dom element and apply tools to matrix 4 x 4.

 ### Tools